1. Is your posture stiff when you sing?

 Want to discover the truth about singing better?

-There are many myths are around.
-They've been disproven by modern medical science .
-They even contradict the laws of physics.
-Truth is, you can improve your singing rapidly when you know how.
+There are many myths about singing technique.
+They've been disproven by modern medical science.
+Myths even contradict the laws of physics.
+The truth is, you can improve your singing rapidly, when you know how.

-We can do singing lessons online, using Skype, Facebook, Google Chat or FaceTime.
+We can meet in person or do singing lessons online: using Skype, Facebook, Google Chat, or FaceTime.
 This can save you time and money.
+I work with singing technique, style, range, and musicianship.